james-priest/100-days-of-code-log-r2/README.md

 **Link to work:**

 - [README.md](https://github.com/james-priest/james-priest.github.io/blob/master/README.md "Link to GitHub README.md") from my Personal Page.
 This is the raw source that the template engine uses to build the site.
-- [Generated Site](http://james-priest.github.io "Link to my GitHub Personal Page") This is Jekyll static site that is generated on GitHub whenever I updated my content.
+- [Generated Site](http://james-priest.github.io "Link to my GitHub Personal Page") This is the Jekyll static site that's generated on GitHub whenever I update, commit and push my REAME.md.

 **Thoughts:**